delfick/photons/docs/start/configuration/discovery_options.rst

        d073d5000001: "192.168.0.1"
        d073d5000002: "192.168.0.2"

-And photons will use those ip addresses for those serials.
-By specifying hardcoded_discovery, photons will not attempt to do broadcast discovery and will only know about the serials you have specified.

-You may also specify serial_filter:
+This requires static IP address assignment on the network DHCP server so that each bulb always gets the same IP address.

+If ``hardcoded_discovery`` is configured, Photons will not do any broadcast discovery and will not find any bulbs not specifically configured.

+A serial_filter restricts the devices Photons can discover, but still uses broadcasting so static IP addresses are not required:

 .. code-block:: yaml